 Continuous employment (citizens of Australia) – The E-3 visas are only open to citizens of Australia who can prove that they are coming to the U.S. solely to perform services in a specialty occupation that requires specific knowledge and at least a bachelor's degree in the field.

 Continuous employment for Manager (rest of the world) – The L-1A visas are for intra-company transfers from a non-U.S. entity to a U.S. entity of the same company.
 This category is for managers and executives who have been employed by the non-US entity for at least one year.
 The employees in this visa category can get a three-year visa and two extensions of four years each.

 Continuous employment for specialist workers (rest of the world) – The L-1B visas are for intra-company transfers from a non-U.S. entity to a U.S. entity of the same company.
 This category is for employees with specialized knowledge who have been employed by the non-US entity for at least one year.
 The employees in this visa category can get a three-year visa and a single extension of two more years.

 Continuous employment for extraordinary individuals (rest of the world) – The O-1 visas are for foreign nationals employed in the fields of sciences, education, business and athletics who display an extraordinary ability or achievement.
 Also, included are individuals who have an extraordinary ability in the arts or extraordinary achievement in the motion picture or television industry.
 The employees in this visa category can get a three-year visa and an unlimited extension of a year each.

-"WayLit was great to work with from start to finish.
+"WayLit is great to work with.
 It is clear that the WayLit team is passionate about making a difference in immigration.
 WayLit made the process transparent and effortless.
-Great work team."
+Great work team!"